Xmonero/oxen-mq/README.md

 The connection ID generally has two possible values:

-- a string containing a service node pubkey.
-In this mode LokiMQ will look for the given SN in already-established connections, reusing a connection if one exists.
-If no connection already exists, a new connection to the given SN is attempted (this requires constructing the LokiMQ object with a callback to determine SN remote addresses).
+- a string containing a masternode pubkey.
+In this mode QueneroMQ will look for the given SN in already-established connections, reusing a connection if one exists.
+If no connection already exists, a new connection to the given SN is attempted (this requires constructing the QueneroMQ object with a callback to determine SN remote addresses).
 - a ConnectionID object, typically returned by the `connect_remote` method (although there are other places to get one, such as from the `Message` object passed to a command: see the following section).

-    // Send to a service node, establishing a connection if necessary: std::string my_sn = ...; // 32-byte pubkey of a known SN
+    // Send to a masternode, establishing a connection if necessary: std::string my_sn = ...; // 32-byte pubkey of a known SN
     lmq.send(my_sn, "sn.explode", "{ \"seconds\": 30 }");